nueyfreeman/Qatar22Sim/README.md

 Using the player data I scraped in this exercise, I had made a [simple graphic in Tableau](https://public.tableau.com/views/Qatar2022PlayerstoWatch/Top30PlayerstoWatch?:language=en-US&:display_count=n&:origin=viz_share_link) showing the most in-form players coming into the tournament.
-Unsurprisingly, this showed the expected excellence of top players like Lionel Messi and Kylian Mbappe, as well as forshadowing the impact of some lesser known players who did well, like Enner Valencia and Cody Gakpo.
+Unsurprisingly, this showed the expected excellence of top players like Lionel Messi and Kylian Mbappe, as well as foreshadowing the impact of some lesser known players who did well, like Enner Valencia and Cody Gakpo.
 In retrospect, it can deliver some ironic insights as well, such as highlighting Walid Cheddira, who failed to score in several one-on-ones with the goalkeeper in the latter stages of competition.